top of page

 Poland

-Like Lithuania’s, Poland’s first publication of Northern Lights and The Subtle Knife were with unique covers, though these didn’t quite make it to the third.
+Poland’s first publication of Northern Lights and The Subtle Knife used original cover art, though this set didn’t quite make it to the third.
 They were published in 1998 by Prószyński iS-ka SA:

-I like the Northern Lights in particular, which works similarly to the German edition I praised earlier by placing Lyra and Iorek as small distant figures against a vast sky.
+I like the Northern Lights in particular, which works similarly to the German edition I praised earlier by placing Lyra and Iorek as small middle-distant figures against a vast sky.

 The current editions, published in 2018 by MAG, are similarly near that borderline of potential dullness.